NSAKEY/happy-dance/README.md

 Credit goes to stribika for writing Secure Secure Shell.
 Source: https://stribika.github.io/2015/01/04/secure-secure-shell.html

-NOTE: Ironically enough, using this setup as a client is too hardcore for github.com, which throws an "Unable to negotiate a key exchange method" error.
+NOTE: Ironically enough, using this setup as a client is too hardcore to use github.com with public keys, which throws an "Unable to negotiate a key exchange method" error.